MDFreak/Bluetti_ESP32_Bridge/README.md

 * add full feature set to device files
 * adding support for SD-Card reader, for writing csv data to an sd-card
 * adding logging poll commands

+## CHANGELOG

+* MD0.1.1 - 2025-10-28 - add scanning of unknown modbus adresses of AC300
+  - add fields with names including address - example ADR_0x0BF7_UINT
+  - files: Device_AC300.h, DeviceType.h, MQTT.cpp, BTooth.cpp

+* MD0.1.0 - 2025-01-18 - md - extend functionality for AC300
+  - add and synchronize enums and fields in Device_AC300.h and DeviceType.h
+  - extend simulation in BTooth.cpp
+  - update and add evaluation of 'ENUM_FIELD' and 'DECIMAL_ARRAY'

+* MD0.0.2 - 2025-01-13 - simuting Bluetti data for MQTT
+  - introduce simulation for BT to implement MQTT without Bluetti
+    - new define SIM_BLUETTI (-> platform.ini)
+      used to block unused BT functions
+      and activate simulation function
+    - simulation starts in function 'handleBluetooth()' and uses new function 'sendSIM_data()' to publish data uses standard decoding methods
+    - works with 8 items
+    - add '#include "MQTT.h"' to Bluetooth.cpp
+    - set default data for connections
+    - introduce simulation for BT to implement MQTT without Bluetti

+* MD0.0.1 - 2025-01-11 - md - initial version
+  - new define USE_DISPLAY (-> platform.ini)
+    ndef USE_DISPLAY = no display implemented
+  - change code format to MD format for better readability

 ## Disclaimer